imazen/resizer/Core/Plugins/Basic/autorotate_readme.md

 Tags: plugin
 Bundle: free
 Edition: free
-Tagline: Use the EXIF rotation data from the camera to auto-rotate your images.
+Tagline: Use the Exif rotation data from the camera to auto-rotate your images.
 Aliases: /plugins/autorotate

-# Rotate images by EXIF data
+# Rotate images by Exif data

-Automatically rotate images based on the EXIF Orientation flag embedded by the camera.
+Automatically rotate images based on the Exif Orientation flag embedded by the camera.

 ## Enable autorotation for all images by default via Web.config